Mykie

-Mykie (born Lauren Mychal Mountain on November 1, 1989) is a makeup artist and YouTuber.
+Mykie (born Lauren Mychal on November 1, 1989 in Pennsylvania) is a makeup artist and YouTuber.
 On her YouTube channel "Glam&Gore" she posts beauty and special effects makeup tutorials along with challenges, stories, and ghost-hunting expeditions.
 She was named Beauty Vlogger of the Year at the 4th Annual NYX Cosmetics Face Awards in 2015.

 Early life

 Lauren Mychal “Mykie” was born and raised in Philadelphia, Pennsylvania.
 She got her start into special FX makeup by working as part of the cast in a haunted house.
-She moved to Los Angeles after graduating film school to work on movie sets.
+She moved to Los Angeles after graduating from Temple University's film program to work on movie sets.

 Career

 YouTube

 Mykie started her YouTube channel Glam&Gore in 2014, uploading her first video on April 15, 2014.
 Between freelance jobs, she posted her makeup and makeup tutorials online to build up a portfolio, through doing this she grew an audience, with 700,000 subscribers in the first year and a half.

 One of her most popular videos was using drug store make up to transform herself into Squidward from SpongeBob SquarePants.
 The difficulty for this challenge was to find cheap items that would help one achieve Squidward's head shape.